Check In

 Cream Tea Delight

 Cornwall is famous for its clotted cream, a thick, rich cream that’s an essential part of a traditional Cornish cream tea.
 Served with scones, strawberry jam, and a pot of tea, a cream tea is a quintessential Cornish experience.
-Remember, in Cornwall, it’s always cream first, then jam.
+Remember, in Cornwall, it’s always jam first, then cream.

 Local Production